Dukascopy Launches Own Crypto Earlier Than Planned

 Dukascopy Warns on Fake Partner

 GCG Asia is fraudulently using Dukascopy’s name and logo for attracting clients/investors, without Dukascopy Bank’s permission.
-We are taking actions against this dishonest organization.
+We are taking actions against this dishonest organisation.

 The Broker Adds More CFDs